 501(c)(3) Charitable Status

-According to Heartland, "Approximately 1,800 supporters support an annual budget of $6 million.
+According to Heartland in 2011, “Approximately 1,800 supporters support an annual budget of $6 million.
 Heartland does not accept government funding.
 Contributions are tax-deductible under Section 501(c)(3) of the Internal Revenue Code.”
 As of June 2015, that number has increased to 8,300 supporters, (budget remains listed at $6 million). ,

-Computer scientist John Mashey filed a complaint with the IRS questioning Heartland's charitable status:
+Computer scientist John Mashey filed a complaint in 2012 with the IRS questioning Heartland's charitable status:

 “I believe there was a massive abuse of 501c(3),” Mashey said.
 “My extensive study of these think tanks showed numerous specific actions that violated the rules – such as that their work is supposed to be factually based.
 Such as there was a whole lot of behavior that sure looked like lobbying and sending money to foreign organizations that are not charities.”

-Mashey's extensive study (see PDF) also examines the finances and actions of other organizations including the Science and Environmental Policy Project (SEPP), and the Center for the Study of Carbon Dioxide and Global Change (CDCDGC).
+Mashey's 2012 report on the Heartland Institute (see PDF) also examines the finances and actions of other organizations including the Science and Environmental Policy Project (SEPP), and the Center for the Study of Carbon Dioxide and Global Change (CDCDGC).

 Heartland no longer reveals their individual donors, they explain, because “listing our donors in this way allowed people who disagree with our views to accuse us of being 'paid' by specific donors to take positions in public policy debates, something we never do.
 After much deliberation and with some regret, we now keep confidential the identities of all our donors.”